 He says if you want to travel to more remote and breathtaking areas such as the Beldersay Mountains or the historical site of Khiva, tour groups are always available, or you could hire a guide to translate for you while showing you the best Uzbekistan has to offer.

-The crime rate in the country is pretty low, but the reason is because Uzbekistan is a totalitarian (police) state.
+The crime rate in the country is pretty low, but the reason is that Uzbekistan is a totalitarian (police) state.

 You need to be registered by hotels or your licensed accommodation in Uzbekistan.
 If you are couchsurfing, you need to register yourself using the online DIY registration system, Emehmon, which was launched in July 2018.